Find the Calls for Proposals for the 2021 Annual Meeting from all of our Related Groups below. Proposal submissions are closed.

 The Related Group on Civil Society, Policy, and Power invites proposals concerning the nongovernmental actors and spaces that shape politics and policymaking in the US and around the world.
 This universe includes policy advocacy organizations, trade and professional associations, unions, nonprofit service providers, grassroots groups, think tanks, grantmaking institutions, individual donors, and informal networks of social capital.
 In light of the conference theme, we are especially interested in papers that address the relationships between civil society and pluralism.
 Such work might address civil society as a space where people develop skills and orientations that serve to buttress (or threaten) democratic norms such as tolerance, freedom of thought and expression, and respect for the rule of law.
 Work might also explore the role that civil society plays in facilitating (or undermining) the political voice and collective action, particularly of underrepresented groups in communities and nation-states around the globe.
 Given the conference’s emphasis on pluralism within political science, we are interested in work using original data sources and diverse methods to bring civil society organizations into the study of political institutions and processes.
 Proposals might focus on how non-governmental actors have shaped policy agendas, political dynamics, and state-building historically and at present.
 Likewise, proposals might focus on how the state has shaped the size, power, activities, and scope of the non-governmental sphere.
 Research that views civil society in comparative perspective would be especially relevant, as would research focusing on peoples and places that mainstream political science has neglected.
 Of course, papers need not directly engage the conference theme; we welcome the full range of original contributions.
 We invite empirical studies from diverse methodological traditions, as well as works of political theory.
 We encourage paper submissions and organized panel submissions.
 Panel submissions must include at least four papers, a panel chair, and a discussant.
 Where appropriate, the program co-chairs may add papers to these panels.
 We ask that all faculty members submitting proposals also volunteer to serve either as panel chairs or as discussants.
 Because the conference includes new presentation formats, we encourage proposals for one of these new formats.
 Please submit proposals to a second APSA division/group so that we have the opportunity to co-sponsor panels.

-Group Chair(s): Joseph Postell, The University of Colorado, Colorado Springs; Annalyssa Lee, Claremont Institute
+Group Chair(s): Jospeh Postell, The University of Colorado, Colorado Springs; Annalyssa Lee, Claremont Institute

-The Claremont Institute is dedicated to the study of the principles of the American founding and to enhancing and maintaining an understanding of those principles in the academy and in the public mind.
-The Institute understands this mission in broad terms, and is thus interested in the tradition of political philosophy that was read by the founders and that influenced their thinking, as well as issues in contemporary American politics and foreign policy that might be informed by the principles of the Founding.
-The Institute sponsors panels and roundtables at the annual meeting that explore these themes; interested parties should contact Joseph Postell (email@example.com), who serves as organizer for these panels.
+The Claremont Institute is dedicated to the study of principles of the American founding and to enhance and maintain an understanding of those principles in the academy and in the public mind.
+The institute understands this mission in broad terms, and is thus interested in the tradition of political philosophy that was read by the founders and that influenced their thinking, as well as issues in contemporary American Politics and foreign policy that might be informed by the principles of the Founding.
+The Institute sponsors panels and roundtables at the annual meeting that explore these themes; interested parties should contact Joseph Postell (firstname.lastname@example.org), who serves as organizer for these panels.

 Group Chair(s): R. Kent Weaver, Georgetown University and Bert Rockman, Purdue University